Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 What if your co-parent betrays your trust on multiple occasions?

-If your co-parent betrays your trust on multiple occasions, it’s essential to seek legal advice and take appropriate steps to ensure the safety and well-being of yourself and your children.
+Suppose your co-parent betrays your trust on multiple occasions.
+In that case, it’s essential to seek legal advice and take appropriate steps to ensure the safety and well-being of yourself and your children.
 It may be necessary to involve third-party mediators or legal assistance to set boundaries and guidelines for effective co-parenting.